Around the world, the devout are adapting their rituals to fit life under the coronavirus

 In the face of all manner of disruptions and cataclysms, religious practices have adapted and persevered — and the coronavirus pandemic is no different.
-Across continents, rituals have begun to adapt to a changing way of life.
+Around the world, rituals have begun to adapt to a changing way of life.

 Here’s a look at some new ways of sustaining old traditions.